 Suffolk’s Royal Hospital School is planting a tree for every new pupil joining the school over the next seven years.

-The Royal Hospital School‘s new campaign, Grow With Us, which launches at its open day on 9 November, is the start of a seven year initiative to plant a tree for every new pupil who joins the school in that time.
+The Royal Hospital School‘s new campaign, Grow With Us, which launched this year, is the start of a seven year initiative to plant a tree for every new pupil who joins the school in that time.
 The trees which are being planted at Royal Hospital School feature a mix of native species including silver birch, rowan, wild cherry and oak.
 The annual planting will begin towards the end of November.

 Grow With Us is part of Royal Hospital School’s efforts to become more sustainable, and is in addition to the school’s ban on single-use plastic bottles (instead Royal Hospital School supplies pupils with much more eco-friendly steel bottles), an introduction of six honey bees hives a on the school site and supplying school visitors with bee and butterfly-friendly wildflower seeds.

 Scientists have stated that if one trillion trees are planted in the next few years, the amount of carbon in the atmosphere would be reduced by 25 per cent.
 Royal Hospital School hopes its example will encourage other schools to do something similar as they knows if every one of the three million schools in the world planted 200 trees a year over the next seven years, over 4 billion trees had been added to the total.